-When buying household appliances, you have probably noticed the energy efficiency ratings plastered on your intended purchase.
-When choosing the right HVAC system, these ratings are critical because your HVAC system accounts for as much as 50-percent of your energy usage.
+When buying household appliances, you have probably noticed the energy efficiency ratings on your intended purchase.
+For choosing the right HVAC system, these ratings are critical because your HVAC system accounts for as much as 50-percent of your energy usage.

 The Seasonal Energy Efficiency Rating (SEER) calculates the energy efficiency of cooling equipment based on a seasonal temperature average.
-Though the federal government requires a minimum SEER of 13 for systems the northern U.S., the latest efficient systems offer greater efficiency with SEERs of 20 and higher.
+The latest efficient systems offer greater efficiency with SEERs of 20 and higher.

 If you are replacing an older building air conditioning system, an upgrade from a SEER 10 to 13, will reduce your power consumption by 30-percent.
 The Energy Efficiency Ratio (EER) is based on peak loads during the highest seasonal temperatures.
 Choose a system with a minimum EER of 11.6 for efficient operation during seasonal temperature peaks.